 With software WAN, developers (as a high level) are positioned to explicitly write a feature or capability as they would any application.
 The result is a much quicker, focused approach to WAN enhancements.

 QoS (Quality of Service)

 - MPLS WAN offers end-to-end prioritisation of application traffic, typically over six settings.

 - SD WAN services provide more granular control of application traffic, but not end-to-end.

-MPLS QoS is relatively simple to understand.
-The process is to mark traffic with a setting (i.e., DSCP) which is followed end-to-end.
+- MPLS QoS is relatively simple to understand.
+The process is to mark traffic with a setting (i.e., DSCP) which is followed end-to-end, ideal for critical applications.